pawanMasaiSchool/react-slideshow/README.md

 # Problem
 -> Create a slideshow component

 -> You should be able to feed in an array of images

 -> it should have a default start index

--> there should be a prop that decides how many images to be shown -> width and height of the container also should be given as a prop -> there needs to be a prop which decides if the movement is automatic or manual -> If it is manual
+-> there should be a prop that decides how many images to be shown

+-> width and height of the container also should be given as a prop

+-> there needs to be a prop which decides if the movement is automatic or manual

+-> If it is manual

--> there needs to be two buttons Next and Prev, when clicking on the same the next image shows up -> when the user is at the last image ( in view ), the clicking on next will show first image in view, and it should continue -> it should work both ways
+-> there needs to be two buttons Next and Prev, when clicking on the same the next image shows up

+-> when the user is at the last image ( in view ), the clicking on next will show first image in view, and it should continue

+-> it should work both ways

--> if it is automatic, then you should accept time delay, and direction, -> the image should move in the direction given
+-> if it is automatic, then you should accept time delay, and direction,

+-> the image should move in the direction given

+        // Provide urls of images in this array images= {["url1","url2","url3" ...]}

+        // there needs to be a prop which decides if the movement is automatic or manual
+        // autoplay is nothing but time delay between two slides
+        // it should be more than 500 otherwise it won't work autoplay = {1500}

+        // if it is automatic, then you should accept time delay, and direction,
+        // "dec" means decreasing order i.e. last image in the array will be shown first and then second last image and so on..
+        // "inc" means increasing order normal order.... direction="inc"

+        // there should be a prop (limit) that decides how many images to be shown limit={2}

+        // width and height of the container also should be given as a prop wid="600px"
+        heig="250px"

 # Getting Started with Create React App